 The weather continues to bless us with clear skies and since the wind has diminished, the sea has become reasonably flat as well.
-Reviewing our course options after the next headland, the prospect of taking a longer inshore route had its issues with lots of ‘stuff’ just offshore so I favour the direct route taking us well offshore but inevitably losing the mobile of signal.
+Reviewing our course options after the next headland, the prospect of taking a longer inshore route had its issues with lots of ‘stuff’ just offshore so I favour the direct route taking us well offshore but inevitably losing the mobile signal.
 With the light airs and the likelihood of using the engine more than I would have liked, I identified a harbour, Vieste on the headland so, establishing that it had fuelling facilities, it was a no brainer to pop in and fill up with diesel.
 The pilot book said it had charm and the view from the sea seemed to confirm this.
 I must remember to put my clothes back on!

 I was beckoned onto the fishing quay to refuel and a long pipe was dragged out to the boat.
 I had run the port tank well into the red on the gauge and only swapped over onto the starboard tank just before the needle hit the stop.
 Even so, there must have still been nearly 40 litres in the tank as it only took 210 litres.
 The starboard tank was a different matter, I expected it to take less than 60 litres according to the time run.
 Imagine my surprise when they insisted it had taken 110 litres!
 Sorry to bore you but this is very simple.
 The tank has a capacity of 250 litres and it was full to the brim.
 The gauge showed the tank to be more than ¾ full and I had calculated less than 60 litres used.
 I may be wrong and I have become very suspicious after the battery saga but it seems to me like another Italian extortion.
-I must have a ‘screw me’ kinda face.
+I must have a ‘please screw me’ kinda face.

 Motoring on a flat sea prompted me to have a play with something I had made some years ago.
 Sailing the Atlantic on the trade wind route necessitates downwind sail planning and one of our arrangements was twin foresails.
 I only had the one spinnaker pole so I purchased a telescopic whisker pole so both sails could be poled out together.
 It did not need too much imagination to make a bracket to fit on the whisker pole for a camera mount so that pictures could be taken of the yacht from some distance away.
 The tiny Sony camera has a waterproof enclosure – well it’s almost waterproof as I discovered, it was all a bit much on my own to balance and adjust all the components and the camera got a good ‘dunking’ in the sea.
 As a result a whole tranche of photos were obscured by ‘mist’.
 I then had to dry it out and rig the kit all over again but I am pleased with the result of the second attempt.
 The camera was just left to take pictures at 5 second intervals and it threw up some interesting results as I went about my business given my recent habit of eschewing garments !